 Gallagher earned a bachelor’s degree in agricultural economics from the University of Illinois and an MBA from Washington University in St. Louis.

 President and CEO, Viterra

 Jeworski is responsible for Viterra’s North American operations, including an industry leading asset network comprised of grain elevators, processing facilities, and port terminals.
 Leading a team of highly motivated and dedicated employees, he has played pivotal roles in growing Viterra’s domestic and international presence through expansion efforts, business acquisitions in the US and Australia, and successful integration efforts in overseas markets.

 Jeworski sits on numerous boards including the National Grain and Feed Association, Prince Rupert Grain Ltd., 3sHealth, and the Hospitals of Regina Foundation.

-Jeff Vassart is the President of Cargill Limited in Canada and also serves as the Managing Director of Business Operations and Supply in North America for the companies Grain Handling, Crop Input, Export and Oilseed processing businesses which provide solutions to farmers, food, feed and industrial customers.
+Jeff Vassart is the President of Cargill Limited in Canada and the Global Operations and Supply Chain Leader for Cargill’s Ag business.
 A proud alumnus of Assiniboine Community College’s Agribusiness program, Vassart began his career at Cargill in 1996 as a facility assistant at the Yorkton, SK grain elevator.
 During his tenure at Cargill, Vassart has held various sales, marketing and merchandising roles in eastern and western Canada.
 In the last 10 years, he has held key leadership roles, including managing Cargill’s grain origination and oilseed business in Australia.